strapi/documentation/docusaurus/docs/cloud/projects/notifications.md

 * **Deploy completed**: When a deployment is successfully done.
 * **Build failed**: When deployment fails during the build stage.
 * **Deploy failed** When deployment fails during the deployment stage.
-* **Deploy triggered** When deployment is triggered by new push to the connected repo.
-This notificaiton isn't sent when you trigger a deployment manually.
+* **Deploy triggered** When deployment is triggered by a new push to the connected repository.
+This notification is however not sent when the deployment is triggered manually.

 Clicking on a deploy-related notification card redirects you to **Log details** of the corresponding deployment.